Analysis | Over the course of 48 hours, most of Trump’s favorite conspiracy theories get hammered

 It’s clear that the president and his allies hoped that there would be a line drawn back to Biden himself.
 Trump has publicly insinuated that there was one.
 Yet, as the months passed, there was not only no line drawn to Biden but very few hints of what the investigation was actually uncovering.

-On Monday, New York magazine reported on the likely reason why: There wasn’t anything nefarious afoot.
+On Monday, New York magazine reported on the likely reason: There wasn’t anything nefarious afoot.

 This wasn’t the first probe into the investigation’s origins.
 When two FBI officials were found to have exchanged text messages disparaging Trump in 2016 (leading to both leaving the investigatory team cobbled together by special counsel Robert S. Mueller III), the Justice Department’s inspector general looked into the possibility of bias as an underpinning of the Russia probe.
 None was found.